Alumni Dissertation Fellowships

 Alumni Dissertation Fellowships allow students to devote full-time work to their dissertations.
 Students must complete their dissertation during the fellowship year.
 Failing to complete the dissertation in the fellowship year will compromise future awards for their department.
 The Alumni Dissertation Fellowship is the last of the internally administered prestigious awards for advanced doctoral students.
 Once a student has received an Alumni Dissertation Fellowship, s/he will not be eligible for other advanced prestigious awards (i.e., Research Assistantship or Senior Teaching Fellowship).

-The stipend for the 2012/2013 GSAS Alumni Dissertation Fellowship was $28,200.
+The stipend for the 2014/2015 GSAS Alumni Dissertation Fellowship is $29,270.
 A tuition scholarship will also be provided.

 GSAS doctoral students in good standing with satisfactory academic progress according to the guidelines established by GSAS are eligible for this award.
 A student may apply for this award only after the department has accepted the proposal and the Dean has approved the dissertation title and dissertation committee.
 A student may apply for only one of the three academic-year financial aid awards for advanced students (Research Assistantship, Senior Teaching Fellowship, or Alumni Dissertation Fellowship).
 A student may apply for a Summer Fellowship along with any of these three academic year awards.
 Students with Alumni Dissertation Fellowship awards usually are not eligible for Teaching Associate positions or other forms of financial aid.

-4. A mentor’s letter of recommendation (via email): Please ask your mentor to assess the status of your dissertation research and writing and to provide an honest appraisal of the likelihood of dissertation completion during your award year.
+- A mentor’s letter of recommendation (via email): Please ask your mentor to assess the status of your dissertation research and writing and to provide an honest appraisal of the likelihood of dissertation completion during your award year.
 The student should arrange for the mentor or adviser to submit a letter of recommendation electronically directly to the Department or Program by the deadline date.

-**Files should be uploaded WORD or PDF files and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel10F)
+*Files should be uploaded WORD or PDF files and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel10F)